cluffa/kmeans_image_clustering_R/README.md

 ![](kmeans_clustering_files/figure-gfm/unnamed-chunk-11-2.png)<!-- -->

-The outline did surprisingly with the larger categories here.
+The outline did surprisingly well with the larger categories.
+The kmeans model seems to be limited in complexity.
+It is unable to cluster based on the 10 categories in the original dataset, but it was able to identify similar shapes.